 Foreign nationals who are granted stock options prior to the start date of their residency in the United States may be subject to US income tax at exercise on all or part of the realised income at such time.
 In most cases, when a foreign national who is a resident alien exercises an option to buy foreign stock, the spread between the option price and the fair market value of the stock at the time of exercise is subject to US income tax.
 A portion of the spread will be treated as foreign-source (to the extent allocable to services rendered in the foreign country).
 As a result, even though the full spread will be subject to tax in the United States, a foreign tax credit may generally be claimed to minimise the US income tax (assuming foreign tax is paid on this income).

 When an individual works for oneself, that individual generally is deemed to have self-employment income.
 Self-employment income is taxed under US law in a manner similar to employment compensation.
 However, a self-employed individual often may claim more liberal deductions for business expenses than an employee.
-It is important to note that citizens and resident alien individuals may (subject to certain exceptions) be subject to increased social security contributions in the United States on self-employment income earned while resident in the United Sates (see Social security contributions in the Other taxes section for more information).
+It is important to note that citizens and resident alien individuals may (subject to certain exceptions) be subject to increased social security contributions in the United States on self-employment income earned while resident in the United States (see Social security contributions in the Other taxes section for more information).

 Capital gains of a citizen and a resident alien are included in worldwide income and are subject to US taxation (see Capital gains tax in the Other taxes section for more information).

 Non-resident aliens are taxed at 30%, collected by withholding at the source of the payment, on US-source net capital gains if they are in the United States for 183 days or more during the taxable year in which the gain occurs.
 The operation of this provision is limited to situations in which an alien is not otherwise taxed as a resident under the substantial presence test (see the Residence section for more information).
 Capital gains from US real property interests are taxable regardless of US presence.
 Additionally, capital gains from the sale by non-residents of US partnerships with effectively connected income (ECI) now will be subject to US tax.
 There are also withholding requirements on the gross proceeds from the sale of US real property interests as well as partnerships with ECI.

 Interest income received by citizens and resident aliens is subject to US tax, whether it is from US or foreign sources.